trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

   * Hardware Sniffers: Dedicated devices designed for **capturing Bluetooth signals**.
     * Examples include the Ellisys Bluetooth Tracker, Frontline Sodera, and the Bluefruit LE Sniffer by Adafruit.
-  * Software Sniffers: Software tools that can work with compatible Bluetooth hardware or virtual sniffers for specific use cases.
+  * Software Sniffers: Software tools that can work with compatible Bluetooth hardware or virtual sniffers for **specific use cases**.
-    * Examples include the Bluetooth HCI Snoop Log (more details check logs page) on Android devices or Wireshark with Bluetooth support.
+    * Example: Bluetooth HCI Snoop Log (more details check [logs](https://trumpfheller.github.io/testing/bt_logs.html) page) on Android devices or Wireshark with Bluetooth support.

 ---